kaizhu256/node-jslint-lite/README.md

 instruction
     1. save this script as example.js
     2. run the shell command:
-        $ npm install jslint-lite && export PORT=8081 && node example.js
+        $ npm install jslint-lite && \
-    3. open a browser to http://localhost:8081
-    4. edit or paste script in browser to jslint and csslint */
+            export PORT=8081 && \
+            node example.js
+    3. play with the browser-demo on http://localhost:8081 */

 /* istanbul instrument in package jslint-lite */